phurst-gh/Testing-Ground/README.md

 ### Issues:

-- RRDv6 not rendeirng components on redirect(naviagte)
+- RRDv6 not rendering components on redirect(navigate)
 - Passport sessions logout not removing session data from MongoDB backend or the cookie on the frontend